Important Notice

 Flick the reverse switch on your ceiling fans to make the blades spin in a clockwise direction instead of counterclockwise.
 This way, the fans will produce an updraft, which will push the rising hot air down so it can keep the entire room warm.

 This is especially crucial in rooms that have high ceilings or are two stories high.
-You might find that putting your ceiling fans to work allows you to crank down the thermostat by a couple degrees to trim your energy bill this winter.
+You might find that putting your ceiling fans to work allows you to lower your thermostat by a couple degrees, reducing your energy bill.

-Anytime the temperature drops below freezing, be sure to run all faucets in the house to prevent freezing, cracked pipes.
-In the case of kitchen and bathroom sinks, consider opening the cabinet doors so warmer air can reach the pipes.
+When temperatures drop below freezing, run all faucets periodically to prevent pipes from freezing and cracking.
+For kitchen and bathroom sinks, consider opening the cabinet doors so warmer air can reach the pipes.
 Additionally, wrap any exposed piping in foam rubber or fiberglass sleeves to provide extra insulation.
-Chimneys, furnaces, and any other sort of HVAC-system should be serviced at least once a year.
+Chimneys, furnaces, and any other sort of HVAC system should be serviced at least once a year.
 In very cold temperatures, it’s recommended to keep your heat on even when you are not home to prevent pipes from freezing or bursting.
-If anything needs repairs, tend to it now while it’s still warm out.
+If anything needs repairs, tend to it now while it’s still warmer out.

 Clear the yard

-Take a walk around your home’s exterior and inspect all trees and bushes near its facade.
-Look for low-hanging or loose branches that are close to your house.
-If you find any, prune them now so they don’t end up cracking from heavy snow or wind and causing damage to your home.
+Take a walk around the exterior of your home and inspect nearby trees and bushes for low-hanging or loose branches that are close to your house.
+Prune any branches that could break under the weight of snow or in strong winds to avoid potential damage.
 You should also ensure that any outdoor grills or furniture are properly stored or covered.

-With these five steps, you are well on your way to protecting your home in the winter.
-While there are many more steps you can take in the winterizing process, these five will set you on the right track to maximizing the long-term value on your home.
-If you plan to make renovations or repairs to your home, consider procuring a HELOC or home equity loan to fund your renovations.
+With these five steps, you are well on your way to protecting your home this winter.
+While there are many more steps you can take in the winterizing process, these five will set you on the right track to maximizing the long-term value of your home.
+And if you’re considering larger repairs or renovations, a HELOC or home equity loan could help fund these improvements.